 Wildstar chicks be like

-Due to the incredible inanity of Blizzard’s senior staff’s behavior, I’ve actually taken to looking elsewhere for a new home, starting with a promising new game called Wildstar.
+Due to the incredible inanity of Blizzard’s senior staff’s behavior, I’ve actually taken to looking elsewhere for a new home, starting with a promising new game called Wildstar4.
 I don’t think this is going to be home for a number of reasons5, but I haven’t given up on it yet.
 Here is Flora the Spellslinger, and she looks pissed.
 Perfect.
 That’s the Flora we all know and loathe.